Exploring The Valley of the Kings: A Visitor's Guide

 Tomb of Ramses VII (1)

 The Tomb of Ramses VII is a small, unfinished tomb.
+It's much smaller, with just two chambers and a corridor, than many other tombs due to hasty finishing, as the pharaoh died unexpectedly.
 A Greek inscription shows that this tomb was known and accessible during the Ptolemaic period.

 Tomb of Ramses IV (2)

 An ancient staircase with a ramp in the middle leads to the entrance of this tomb.
-Look on the lintel of the door to see Isis and Nephthys worshiping the sun, with the ram headed sun god and a scarab depicted within.
-On the right hand entrance wall, you can see two figures of Copts raising their hands in prayer.
+Look on the lintel of the door to see Isis and Nephthys worshiping the sun, with the ram-headed sun god and a scarab depicted within.
+On the right-hand entrance wall, you can see two figures of Copts raising their hands in prayer.
 According to an inscription, one of them is "Apa Ammonios the martyr."
 The scenes and inscriptions were painted on stucco, almost all of which has fallen away.
-In the main chamber is the King's granite sarcophagus covered with inscriptions and reliefs.
+In the main chamber is the pharaoh's granite sarcophagus covered with inscriptions and reliefs.

 Tomb of Ramses IX (6)

-The third corridor depicts the king presenting an image of Maat to Ptah, before whom the goddess herself is standing.
-Beyond this, you can see the king's resurrection (his mummy lying on a hill with his arms raised above his head), with a scarab and the sun above the mummy.
+The third corridor depicts the pharaoh presenting an image of Maat to Ptah, before whom the goddess herself is standing.
+Beyond this, you can see the pharaoh's resurrection (his mummy lying on a hill with his arms raised above his head), with a scarab and the sun above the mummy.

 From here, you enter the first chamber with its roof supported on four pillars.
 A short passage runs down to the tomb chamber, which contained the sarcophagus.
 On the wall are figures of gods and spirits.
 On the vaulted ceiling are two figures of the sky goddess, representing the morning and evening sky, while below her are constellations and stellar barques.